PKJok/Candidate-Gene-Search/README.md

 # Searching Candidate Gene
+### I have provided full bash and R scripts below this README.md file.
 > ***Note*** : I am using local HPCC server's NCBI database to run BLASTn.
 This contains bash scripts and R codes to achieve the objective.
 ##📖 Overview